Eyeglass Collections & Recycling

 Who receives the glasses?

-Recycled eyeglasses are typically sent out of the U.S. due to the legal constraints concerning the dispersal of prescriptive devices, and the shipment of certain types of metal, glasses are sorted and restricted frames are sold. .
+Donated previously owned eyeglasses are typically sent out of the U.S. due to the legal constraints concerning the dispersal of prescriptive devices, and the shipment of certain types of metal, glasses are sorted and restricted frames are sold for recycling.
 Funds from the sale of restricted metal frames help pay for the program and other humanitarian services of the LIF.

 How can your Club help?

-Your help is always needed, whether to place donation boxes, hold an event to collect eyeglasses at a local store, or by volunteering to assist in the sorting process of donated eyewear (by william wilkins).
+Your help is always needed, whether to place donation boxes, hold an event to collect eyeglasses at a local store, or by volunteering to assist in the sorting process of donated eyewear.
 To volunteer to assist in the pick-up or sorting of eyeglasses please contact the LIF offices.
 We are always glad to have volunteers help in this vital project.

 Click here to download and print an eyeglass donation card for your use